 Biography

-Josh Trujillo is a writer, editor, and narrative designer based in Los Angeles.
-He has worked with clients including Marvel, Gearbox, Telltale Games, Netflix, and DC Comics, among others.
+Josh Trujillo is an award-winning writer, editor, and narrative designer based in Los Angeles.
+He has worked with clients including Marvel, Gearbox Studios, Telltale Games, Netflix, and DC Comics, among others.

 Josh's passion for gaming extends to his comics work as well.
 In 2015, he created Death Saves: Fallen Heroes of the Kitchen Table, an anthology collecting stories about what happens to beloved tabletop RPG characters when they run out of hit points.
 Inspired by the success of the project, Trujillo created the Death Saves Total Party Kill Guide, a book of tabletop gaming advice and a humorous spin on old gaming handbooks.
 A second volume, Advanced Death Saves, debuted in 2019.
 Trujillo also designed original tabletop gaming content for Lion Forge's Rolled & Told.